nonseodion/vert-backend/README.md

 5. When the transaction completes, it is recorded in the database.

 At each stage of processing the transaction, the transaction Websocket connection informs the frontend.
 This enables the frontend to deliver a good user experience.

+## How to Setup Locally

+1. Clone this github repository with `git clone https://github.com/nonseodion/vert-backend.git`.
+2. Change the current directory of the terminal to vert-backend directory with `cd vert-backend`.
+3. Make sure you have yarn installed and then install all the dependencies with `npm install`.
+4. Create a `.env` file and use the `.env.example` file in this repository to fill the .env file with the environment variables.
+The `.env.example` has comments to explain each environment variable.
+5. Startup the server with `npm run start`.